EUWVeNoM/EUWVeNoM.github.io/_hackmurerie/Crackmapexec-Enum-SMB-Relay-List.md

 ---
 description: |
-  "CrackMapExec (alias CME) est un outil de post-exploitation qui permet d'automatiser l'évaluation de la sécurité des grands réseaux Active Directory." - https://github.com/mpgn/CrackMapExec/wiki.
-La commande suivante énumère une liste d'hôtes SMB dont la signature n'est pas appliquée, ce qui vous permet de leur transmettre des informations d'identification à l'aide de ntlmrelayx.py.
+  "CrackMapExec (a.k.a CME) is a post-exploitation tool that helps automate assessing the security of large Active Directory networks." - https://github.com/byt3bl33d3r/CrackMapExec/wiki.
+The following command will enumerate a list of SMB hosts with signing not enforced, allowing you to relay credentials to them using ntlmrelayx.py.

   Command Reference:

-  	SMB Hosts: <smb-hosts.txt>
+  	SMB Hosts: smb_hosts.txt

 command: |
-  crackmapexec smb <smb-hosts.txt> --gen-relay-list output.txt
+  crackmapexec smb smb_host.txt --gen-relay-list output.txt
 items:
   - No_Creds
 services: